membrane/api-gateway/README.md

 1. Make sure Java 17 or newer is installed.

-2. Download the [binary](https://github.com/membrane/service-proxy/releases) and unzip it.
+2. Download the [binary](https://github.com/membrane/api-gateway/releases) and unzip it.

-3. Run `service-proxy.sh` or `service-proxy.bat` in a terminal
+3. Run `api-gateway.sh` or `api-gateway.bat` in a terminal
 4. Open http://localhost:2000 to access https://api.predic8.de over the gateway.

 5. Change the configuration in `conf/proxies.xml`